em-resources/personal-website/README.md

 # Personal portfolio website

-feel free to steal my code, send me a message if you build something cool with it :)
+feel free to steal my code.
+And send me a message if you make something with it, I would love to see it :)